Astros vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Juan Soto will lead the San Diego Padres into a matchup with Yordan Alvarez and the Houston Astros on Friday at 8:10 PM ET, in the first game of a three-game series at Minute Maid Park.
+Xander Bogaerts and Jose Abreu take the field when the San Diego Padres and Houston Astros meet on Saturday at Minute Maid Park.

-The Padres are +110 moneyline underdogs in this matchup with the Astros (-130).
-The game's total is set at 8.5 runs.
+The favored Astros have -135 moneyline odds against the underdog Padres, who are listed at +110.
+The contest's total is set at 9 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.